CrashOverflow/Image-Denoising/README.md

 The only thing missing here is the MNIST Dataset.
 The problem here is that while doing the commit by command line github doesn't throw a tantrum but when uploading files directly from the browser (as this repo has been created) it limits the file dimension to 25MB.

-So you just need to obtain the dataset on [MNIST](http://yann.lecun.com/exdb/mnist/).
+So you just need to obtain the dataset from [MNIST](http://yann.lecun.com/exdb/mnist/).
 Once you downloaded the files, put them into a folder called "dataset_mnist" in order to make the code work with it.

 ## Usage